Schwenger/House-Of-Tweets/README.md

 ##### Linux
 - Ubuntu: `sudo apt-get install -qq libav-tools rabbitmq-server` (python, pip, and bsdutils?)
-- Debian: `sudo apt-get install -qq libav-tools npm rabbitmq-server python3-dev python3-pip bsdutils`
+- Debian: `sudo apt-get install -qq libav-tools npm nodejs-legacy rabbitmq-server python3-dev python3-pip bsdutils`

 Some systems (Ubuntu and Debian, at least) install the `node` binary in a way that is incompatible with npm.
-To resolve this, do this on Debian and Ubuntu:
+To resolve this, do this on Ubuntu:
 ```
 sudo ln -s /usr/bin/nodejs /usr/bin/node
 ```
+Debian provides the package `nodejs-legacy` to do this.
+Note that `npm` is not available in all distributions.

 ##### Mac OS X
 In case you have not installed homebrew yet, run